opentsdb-js/opentsdb.js/README.md

 ---
 ## Notes

-All setter/getter methods when used as setters are chainable.
+When used as setters, all setter/getter methods are chainable.
 For example,

 ``` javascript
 var opentsdb = require( 'opentsdb' ),